kaz-utashiro/greple/README.md

 - **--outside**=_pattern_

     Option **--inside** and **--outside** limit the text area to be matched.
-    For simple example, if you want to find string \`and' not in the word
-    \`command', it can be done like this.
+    For simple example, if you want to find string `and` not in the word `command`, it can be done like this.

         greple --outside=command and